Need help studying in high school? Need guidance for college? Enroll in our college planning boot camp.

 - You can draw diagrams, charts, and even make your cards colorful.
 For easy access, hole punch the top left corner and add a small ring that snaps to close.

-There are also digital tools like Quizlet, which allows you to make flashcards online or on your phone.
+There are also digital tools, like Quizlet, which allow you to make flashcards online or on your phone.
 You can access your cards as long as you have an Internet connection.

 - You also have the option to create your own cards or search a database of thousands of sets of cards for the topic you need to study.